 Here's What You Do

-- Place about 3 cups of the seafood stock in a stockpot to warm (reserve the remainder if needed to thin the etouffée at the end).
+- Place about 3 cups of the stock in a stockpot to warm (reserve the remainder if needed to thin the etouffée at the end).

 - While the veggie/roux mixture is finishing up, turn the heat to high under the stock pot and bring the stock to a rolling boil.